The Soldier's Details

 - Pre-war Occupation:

 - Kanchanaburi War Cemetery, Plot 1, Row H, Grave 50, Age 44.

 - Place of Death:

 - Date of Death:

 - Grave No. 10, Kanu 1 River Camp

-Following enlistment with AIF, (he recorded his birth date as 1902. because of age restrictions) Percy later joined 2/4th MGB ‘D’ Coy No. 14 Platoon under command of Lt.
+Following enlistment from Norseman with AIF on 23 Oct 1940m (he recorded his birth date as 1901 instead of 1898 because of age restrictions) Percy later joined 2/4th MGB ‘D’ Coy No. 14 Platoon under command of Lt.
 T H. Tompkins.

 Soldier was shell shocked at Buona Vista on 14.2.
 1942.
 He was one of a large number who suffered under the constant heavy bombardment over several days.